Circle Calculator

 $$d = 2r$$

-The circumference is the perimeter of the circle.
-You can use the following formula to find the circumference:
+The circumference represents the total perimeter or outer boundary of the circle.
+You can calculate the circumference using the following formula:

 $$C = 2πr$$

-Or, since the diameter is twice the radius:
+Alternatively, since the diameter is twice the radius, you can use:

 $$C = πd$$